Find Affordable College Courses

 Top 10 Best Urban & Regional Planning Bachelor's Degree Schools

-The excellent bachelor’s degree programs at California Polytechnic State University - San Luis Obispo helped the school earn the #2 place on this year’s ranking of the best urban and regional planning schools in the United States.
-Located in the small suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public school with a very large student population.
+You’ll be in good company if you decide to attend California Polytechnic State University - San Luis Obispo.
+It ranked #2 on our 2023 Best Urban & Regional Planning Bachelor’s Degree Schools list.
+Located in the suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public school with a fairly large student population.

 Urban Planning majors at Cal Poly San Luis Obispo take out an average of $15,232 in student loans while working on their Bachelor's Degree.

-Read full report on Urban & Regional Planning at California Polytechnic State University - San Luis Obispo
+Full Urban & Regional Planning at California Polytechnic State University - San Luis Obispo Report

 #3